+'''

-tar xzvf privoxy-3.0.7-beta-src\ [.tgz or .tar.gz] cd privoxy-3.0.7-beta cvs -d:pserver:anonymous@ijbswa.cvs.sourceforge.net:/cvsroot/ijbswa login cvs -z3 -d:pserver:anonymous@ijbswa.cvs.sourceforge.net:/cvsroot/ijbswa co current cd current
+tar xzvf privoxy-3.0.7-beta-src [.tgz or .tar.gz]

+cd privoxy-3.0.7-beta

+'''

 For retrieving the current CVS sources, you'll need a CVS client installed.
 Note that sources from CVS are typically development quality, and may not be stable, or well tested.
 To download CVS source, check the Sourceforge documentation, which might give commands like: